Afr0/KISS/README.md

 KISS
 ====

-KISS (Keep It Simple, Stupid) is a system for distributing application updates automatically from a web server.
+KISS (Keep It Simple, Stupid) is a framework for distributing application updates automatically from a web server.